vengi-voxel/vengi/docs/voxedit/Usage.md

 ### Select

 Span an selection box to operate in.
 Either for copy/pasting or to limit a certain action (like the [script](../LUAScript.md) execution).
 Don't forget to unselect (__Select__ -> __Select none__) before being able to operate on the whole volume again.

+## Shape brush

+You can use several shapes to create voxels via spanning a bounding box in the viewport volume by pressing and holding the left mouse button.

+## Script brush

+Execute [scripts](../LUAScript.md) in this brush.

+## Plane brush

+## Stamp brush

+Load stamps in form of other voxel assets via drag and drop or right click in the asset panel